 We believe that there are 3 absolutely critical statements that your brand should develop.
 Like all marketing topics, you will read about a lot of differing opinions on this matter.
 Some opinions might suggest that a slogan and a tagline are the same thing.
 And you’ve probably heard about others such as Brand Positioning Statements, Mottos, and so on.
 We’ve seen companies that have split these 3 key proclamations into five or more different edicts!
 In the spirit of less is more, we recommend focusing on just these 3, and doing them really well:

-1. Brand Line or Slogan: In just one sentence, the slogan (often called brand line) describes what it is that your brand does in the context of a goal or point of differentiation.
+1. Brand Essence: In just one sentence, your Brand Essence (often called brand mantra, brand line, or slogan) describes what it is that your brand does in the context of a goal or point of differentiation.
 While it should be concise, it should be just long enough to evoke some emotion while also identifying what it is that the company offers.

 2. Creative Tagline: Short and powerful, this is the tagline that your customers would recognize first.
 Think Differently.
 Apple.
 Can You Hear Me Now?
 Verizon.
 The tagline is outward-facing.
 Like a clever punchline, this brief statement is used in marketing to create a memorable brand and can often change over the years with the advent of new campaigns.
 Unlike a slogan, a tagline doesn’t necessarily have to identify the product or the company.
 The goal with a tagline is memorability and customer-to-brand association.

-3. Mission or Vision Statement: A Mission Statement is a more descriptive statement that is meant to inform and inspire the organization from within.
+3. Purpose Statement: A Purpose Statement is a more descriptive statement that is meant to inform and inspire the organization from within.
 It gives employees and other shareholders the why and how of your business.
 While the Mission Statement can be shared with your customers, this statement is most operative when designed to be an internal document created in collaboration with all of the decision makers of the brand, not just one department.
 We highly recommend reviewing the advice Steven R. Covey gives in The 7 Habits about formulating an effective mission statement.

-Motel 6 Brand Line or Slogan: “Lowest price of any national chain.”
+Motel 6 Brand Essence: “Lowest price of any national chain.”

-Motel 6 Tagline: “We’ll Leave The Light On For You”
+Motel 6 Creative Tagline: “We’ll Leave The Light On For You”

-Motel 6 Mission or Vision Statement: “To become the universally recognized leader in economy lodging.
+Motel 6 Purpose Statement: “To become the universally recognized leader in economy lodging.
 We continuously strive to reinvent the economy lodging category while remaining 100 percent committed to delivering a great experience to our guests, team members, franchisees and partners.”

-Nike Mission or Vision Statement: “To bring inspiration and innovation to every athlete in the world.”
+Nike Purpose Statement: “To bring inspiration and innovation to every athlete in the world.”

-Some organizations might divide the Mission Statement out even further by creating a separate “Vision Statement” in addition to the mission statement that is intended to be more future-focused, but we consider this redundant and unnecessary even for larger organizations.
-Your Mission Statement ought to already be future-focused, not only describing where your brand currently is, but also where it is heading.
+Some organizations might divide their Purpose Statement out even further by creating a separate Mission Statement or “Vision Statement” that is intended to be more future-focused, but we consider this redundant and unnecessary even for larger organizations.
+Your Purpose Statement ought to be inherently future-focused, not only describing where your brand currently is, but also where it is heading.

 Why Your Brand Needs All 3 Statements

-Just as you hope that your customers would be able to easily shout your outward-facing Tagline that you’ve spent so much money marketing, every employee within your organization should be able to casually recite your internal Mission Statement when asked, even if only paraphrased (albeit accurately) in their own words.
-In fact, this is a good indicator of the efficacy of your Mission Statement: if your own team cannot confidently recount it, what is the point of having one?
+Just as you hope that your customers would be able to easily shout your outward-facing creative tagline that you’ve spent so much money marketing, every employee within your organization should be able to casually recite your internal Purpose Statement when asked, even if only paraphrased (albeit accurately) in their own words.
+In fact, this is a good indicator of the efficacy of your Purpose Statement: if your own team cannot confidently recount it, what is the point of having one?
 You might want to consider shortening it.

-Our slogan at Superbase is “We help good brands become great brands.”
-If you are excited about growing your brand through great design and strategic marketing, schedule a time for a complimentary consulting session.
-Our tagline is “A new kind of creative consultancy.”
+Our tagline at Superbase is “We help brands become unignorable.”
+If you’re excited about growing your brand through great design and strategic marketing, schedule a time for a complimentary consulting session.
+Our brand essence is to become “A new kind of creative consultancy.”
 Superbase Creative operates quite differently than other creative agencies.
 We can work with your team to help you craft the memorable brand message that you’ve been looking for.